General rule when applying is: @70F and 30%humidity

 Combine 2 x 9V battery (18V) as input.
 This will generate much more illumination.

 As with any paint in general: Always use in a well-ventilated area.
 Avoid contact with skin or eyes.
 Always wear eye protection, respiratory protection, protective clothing and gloves.
-Immediately clean your HVLP spray gun after use.
+Immediately clean your HVLP spray gun or airbrush after use.

 From principle it is actually simple to apply.
 You will need to develop your own feeling for it as it needs practice to get your handle on it.